razor-network/docs/docs/index.md

-# Razor network
+# Introduction

 Razor network is a decentralised oracle network.

-Any application can utilize Razor in their application by interfacing with our smart contracts.
+    Anything which provides external data to a blockchain is called an “Oracle”.
+ Razor Network consists of validators who lock in their tokens as a “Stake” and provide data to the network.
+The honest validators are rewarded and those who report incoherently are penalized.

+The core of Razor Network is a set of smart contracts, that can run on any Ethereum compatible blockchain.
+Razor relies on the underlying blockchain for providing certain properties such as censorship resistance, security from network partition attacks, etc.

+## Detailed introduction
+For a detailed introduction, please check  [What is Razor Network?](explainer.md)

 ##White paper
 The latest version of the whitepaper is always available at [Whitepaper](https://razor.network/whitepaper.pdf)